-Democratic White House candidates unite on impeachment in most polite debate yet
+Democratic 2020 candidates unite on impeachment but differ on policy in polite debate

 “If that was the judgment, that he violated the law, and he should be in fact criminally prosecuted, then so be it.
 But I would not direct it, and I don’t think it’s a good idea that we mock, that we model ourselves after Trump and say: ‘Lock him up,’” he said.

+“I learned, number one, that Donald Trump doesn’t want me to be the nominee.
+That’s pretty clear,” he said.

 The Democratic debate comes just 11 weeks before the first nominating contest in Iowa, on Feb.
-3, raising the stakes for the 10 participants hoping for a chance to make an impression with voters before time runs out.
+3, raising the stakes for the participants as they tried to make an impression with voters before time runs out.

+The candidates condemned Trump’s conduct of foreign policy beyond his dealings with Ukraine.
+U.S. Senator Kamala Harris said Trump had been “punked” in his dealings with North Korea and “traded a photo-op for nothing.”
+Biden said Trump, who has met three times with North Korean leader Kim Jong Un, gave Pyongyang “everything they wanted.”

+U.S. Senator Bernie Sanders criticized Trump for conducting foreign policy “in a tweet at 3 o’clock in the morning.”

-The Democratic White House race has featured a three-way battle at the top of recent national polls between moderate Biden, the former U.S. vice president, and progressive leaders Warren and U.S. Senator Bernie Sanders.
+The Democratic White House race has featured a three-way battle at the top of recent national polls between moderate Biden and progressive leaders Warren and Sanders.

-But Buttigieg has taken the lead in two recent polls in Iowa and is on the move in early voting New Hampshire despite the questions about his relative lack of experience and his inability to make inroads with African-American voters.
+But Buttigieg has taken the lead in two recent polls in Iowa and is on the move in New Hampshire, another early voting state.

 Warren has seen some of her momentum fade after coming under fire in the last debate from rivals who questioned how she would pay for her government-run Medicare for All plan, which would eliminate private health insurance, without raising taxes on the middle class.

-As in past debates, the candidates disagreed on Warren’s proposal to raise taxes on the wealthy and on her Medicare for All proposal.
+As in past debates, the candidates disagreed on Warren’s proposal to raise taxes on the wealthy and on her Medicare for All proposal, which would provide federal health insurance coverage for all Americans based on the existing government-run Medicare program for seniors.

-U.S. Senator Cory Booker said he agreed on the need to make the tax system more fair, but added: “I don’t agree with the wealth tax the way Elizabeth Warren puts it.”
+U.S. Senator Cory Booker said he also wanted to make the tax system more fair, but added the party needed to be “talking not just about how to tax wealth, but how to give more people opportunities to create wealth, to grow businesses, to have their American dream.”

-Warren said her proposal to tax wealth rather than just income would not punish anyone, but would tell the wealthy who had built something for the country that “all of us helped pay for it.”
+Warren said her proposal to tax wealth rather than just income would not punish anyone.

+“I’m tired of freeloading billionaires.
+I think it’s time that we ask those at the very top to pay more,” she said.

 Biden, who supports offering a government-run healthcare plan as an option, criticized Warren’s Medicare for All proposal and said the “vast majority” of Democrats did not support it.